-Additional call data
+Additional call data.

-When request is caught by Web server, all entered data are validated and checked if system will be able to make callback at the following time (check against Campaign Manager configuration).
+When request is caught by Campaign Manager, all entered data are validated and checked if system will be able to make callback at the following time (check against Campaign Manager configuration).
 The checks that must be implemented:

 Validity of the phone number.